electricimp/LIS3MDL/README.md

 ## setConversionType(*conversionType*)

 Switches between continuous and single conversion types.
+This library starts the device in continuous conversion mode by default.

 *conversionType* should be `LIS3MDL.CONVERSION_TYPE_SINGLE` to only take measurements when requested or `LIS3MDL.CONVERSION_TYPE_CONTINUOUS` for continuous collection.
 Note that single-conversion mode has to be used with sampling frequency from 0.625 Hz to 80Hz.